CarolYeh910/Tech-Training-Frontend/README.md

 ```
 npm run dev
 ```
-Then visit `http://localhost:8080/` in your brower.
+Then visit `http://localhost:8080/` in your browser.

 # Demo
 As you see, the left side is a Markdown editor and the translated HTML page is displayed on the right.